11 Best Marketing Analytics Tools (2026)

 You need free web analytics with Google Ads integration: GA4.
 Nothing else matches the depth of Google ecosystem integration at zero cost.

-You want marketing automation + analytics together: HubSpot if budget allows, or combine GA4 + Semrush for analytics + SEO.
+You want marketing automation + analytics together: HubSpot if budget allows Professional ($890/mo), or combine GA4 + Semrush for analytics + SEO intelligence.

 You're a product team tracking user behavior: Mixpanel or Amplitude for dedicated product analytics.
-PostHog if you also need feature flags and session replay.
+PostHog if you also need feature flags, session replay, and want to consolidate tools.

-Privacy is your priority: Plausible or Fathom for web analytics.
-Matomo self-hosted for maximum control.
+Privacy is your priority: Plausible (EUR 6/mo, open-source) or Fathom ($15/mo, polished) for web analytics.
+Matomo self-hosted for maximum control and zero recurring cost.

 FAQ